-Our company is actively involved in three aspects of education in our industry.
+Our company is actively involved in four aspects of education in our industry.

 1. College Visits

 Amazing Animals hosts a limited number of educational visits to colleges and universities.
 These visits are designed to educate students on the methods and values of animal training as well as provide an insight into our industry.
 Furthermore, we offer support for selected students who wish to study animal behaviour.
 Several dissertations have been based on extensive study carried out at our base at Heythrop Zoo.
 We also provide speakers to visit agricultural colleges.
 For more details about us visiting you or you coming to us, please visit www.heythropzoologicalgardens.org/school-and-college-visits

 “I wanted to send this e-mail on behalf of myself and the students here at Moreton Morrell.
 We very much enjoyed having Emma and Jamie here yesterday morning and found their talk really informative and a great contribution the modules we have been covering.
 It was really great to see all of the the work you do and see how animals are used in the AV industry.

 Emma and Jamie were lovely to talk to, were very open and answered all of the students’ questions, which we all found really valuable.
 Please pass on our thanks to them.”

 Ruth Bentley – Course Manager/Lecturer in Animal Science, Warwickshire College Group, Moreton Morrell

 We have been running roadshows at special events for the past 40 years and now offer a tailor-made service to schools.
 As we all know, outcomes across the curriculum improve when pupils learn from first-hand experience.
 Therefore, what could be better when starting a Science project than to investigate real live animals visiting your school, complete with trainers who can give educational talks and answer questions?
 Please click here for our Roadshows for Schools page for more details about us visiting you or you coming to us, please visit www.heythropzoologicalgardens.org/school-and-college-visits